Bukkuyum

-Bukkuyum (or Bukwium) is a Local Government Area in Zamfara State, Nigeria.
-Its headquarters is in the town of Bukkuyum.
-In March 2017 more than 300 children died of Lead poisoning from illegal mining site at yar Galma village at in the north-west of the area.
+Bukkuyum (or Bukwium) is a town and Local Government Area in Zamfara State, Nigeria.
 It has an area of 3,214 km^{2} and a population of 211,633 at the 2006 census.

 The postal code of the area is 891.

 Geography

-Bukkuyum local government area spans 3,214 square kilometers, experiencing an average temperature of 35 degrees Celsius.
+Bukkuyum local government area spans 3,214 square kilometres or 1,241 square miles, experiencing an average temperature of 35 degrees Celsius or 95 degrees Fahrenheit.
 It is densely covered with forests, including the Gando Forest Reserve.
-The humidity is measured at 15 percent, and the average wind speed is around 10 km/h.
+The humidity is measured at 15 percent, and the average wind speed is around 10 km/h or 6 mph.